openedx/edx-documentation/en_us/students/source/SFD_certificates.rst

   need a record of your grade, you can print your **Progress** page or dashboard.

-For more information about enrolling in a course and working toward a verified certificate, see :ref:`SFD Verified Track`.
+For more information about enrolling in the verified track for a course and working toward a verified certificate, see :ref:`Enroll in the Verified Track`.

 For more information about the benefits of verified certificates, and to see an example of a verified certificate, see `Verified Certificates`_.